 I live in Essex with John who makes the tea and claps loudly at opening nights.
 My two daughters are the other very important people in my life and have always been incredibly supportive.

 Jessica is an actress and although acting is her first love, has written and performed in her own play and will be doing more writing in future.
-Naked is our first jointly written play.
+She wrote Naked based on a story of mine.

 Emma is a psychologist and I may have much need of her.
 After all, every writer is on the edge of madness and I am sure I’m no exception.